 A production partner (or manufacturer) is anyone (who’s not a part of your Etsy shop) who helps you physically produce your items.
 Examples of production services include, but are not limited to, printing, 3D-printing, casting, plating, engraving, cutting and sewing, and finishing.

-To sell handmade items produced with a production partner on Etsy, we ask that you abide by our Handmade Policy and Manufacturing Policy, and transparently share information about how your items are made and on the applicable listings.
+To sell handmade items produced with a production partner on Etsy, we ask that you abide by our Handmade Policy, and transparently share information about how your items are made and on the applicable listings.
 You can do this by creating production partner profiles and linking them to the relevant items in your shop.
 Information about your production partners will also appear on your About section, if you have one.

 Information required in production partner profiles